 Luckily Apple has made various improvements to Catalina over the months that followed its initial release.
-But unfortunately more problems have been introduced.
+But some problems have also been introduced.
 For example, the 24 March update (Catalina 10.15.4) added a few issues - specifically a bug in Catalina 10.15.4 that was causing Macs to crash following file transfers of 30GB or more.
 You can read more about that below.

 However, even in the light of the above, the Catalina update brings some excellent new features to the Mac that include the ability to use the iPad as a second screen, the TV app, and the Music app (which replaces iTunes.)
 Other apps getting a look in this time round include Photos, Safari, Mail, Reminders, and ScreenTime.
 We have details about all of these, and more new features in Catalina, below.

 We also have more details of the new features in Catalina in our round up of macOS tips here.
-You might like to find out about the new version of macOS - Big Sur - and how Big Sur compares to Catalina.
+You might like to find out about the new version of macOS 11 in our Big Sur review - and how Big Sur compares to Catalina.

 macOS Catalina has arrived but that doesn't mean that Apple is finished with this macOS update.
 The company is continuing to refine and improve the software and will be adding new features and fixing problems over the next few months.

 We can gain some idea of what to expect from the next update to Catalina by looking at the latest beta version of the software.
 If you are a registered developer or signed up to the public beta you can download the most recent beta of Catalina now.
 Find out how to get a copy of the macOS beta here.